What Not To Buy When You’re Pregnant

-What *not* to buy when you’re pregnant
+What are the best things not to buy when you’re pregnant?

-What should and shouldn’t you buy when you’re pregnant?
-What do you actually need…and not need?
-I completely forgot that pregnancy makes you a huge target market for all sorts of goods and products you never knew you needed, doesn’t it?
+Be warned, pregnancy makes you a huge target market for all sorts of goods and products you never knew you needed, doesn’t it?
 (Oh, and a target for every single mailing list ever).

 It’s the run-up to eternal shopping list of motherhood.
 Congratulations; now comes the consumerism.
 But don’t believe the hype.